 The child must be assessed in all areas of suspected disability.
 The Admission, Review, and Dismissal Committee ("ARDC") that collects or reviews evaluation data in connection with the determination of the child's eligibility based on non-categorical must include the applicable members for intellectual disability, emotional disturbance, specific learning disability, or autism.
-The evaluation data reviewed by the ARDC in connection with that determination of the child's disability based on non-categorical must comply with the applicable evaluation procedures of auditory impairment and visual impairment.
+The evaluation data reviewed by the ARDC in connection with that determination of the child's disability based on non-categorical must comply with the applicable evaluation procedures of Deaf and Hard of Hearing visual impairment.